 At these events — such as the annual Global Citizen Festival — heads of states, business leaders, and philanthropists take the stage to make commitments responding to the actions taken by Global Citizens.
-These commitments may include financial contributions or policy changes to improve global food security, or gender equity, or to reduce the impact of climate change, and more.
+These commitments may include financial contributions or policy changes to improve global food security, or gender equity, or to reduce the impact of the climate crisis, and more.

 And for Global Citizens who have earned their spot in the crowd through taking action with us, these events mark the culmination of their efforts to empower women and girls, demand climate action, break the systemic barriers that drive poverty, and lift up and protect the world's activists and advocates.
 Combined with stunning musical performances from the world's biggest artists, with thousands of action-taking Global Citizens in the audience, our events are a moment of celebration for the impact we're achieving together.